qudo-code/state-machine-snacks/README.md

 XState is a library that allows us to create and interpret state machines in JavaScript.
 It is recommended you understand the basics of XState before using State Machine UI.

 ## Getting Started
-State UI requires only a config as an option.
+State UI requires only a config as an option
 #### Options
 | Options     | Description  |              |
 | ----------- | -----------  | -----------  |